mozilla/login.webmaker.org/README.md

 ### 8 Set up the persona handler

-The persona block that you will need consists of the following code:
+The persona block that you will need to add to your app.js consists of the following code:

 ```javascript
 persona(app, {